w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-For inline targets the line-height should be interpreted as perpendicular to the flow of text.
+For inline targets the line-height is intended to be interpreted as perpendicular to the flow of text.
 For example, in a language displayed vertically, the line-height would be horizontal.</div>

 (for non-web documents)